How to Use Transactional Emails to Optimize Reviews and Gain Followers

 Your customers likely get their transactional email and they are left with no call to action.
 They simply save the email in their inbox until they receive the item at their doorstep.
 There might be a 10% off promotion on the next order, but most people tend to want to get their first item before they make another purchase.

-The transaction email is the perfect time to ask the customer to follow you on social media.
+Most transactional email is boring but it doesn’t have to be.
+Just read our tips to improve transactional email.
+The transaction email is also the perfect time to ask the customer to follow you on social media.

 Right after someone purchases from you they are in a mindset of validating that purchase decision to themselves.
 One way to validate their commitment is to follow you on social media.